PSJorgensen/real-world-economics/real-world-economics-outline.md

         2015).

-    -   Persistent inverse relatin between socioeconomic status and mortality in the USA in 1960 and 1986 (<span class="citeproc-not-found" data-reference-id="Pappas1993">**???**</span>).
+    -   Persistent inverse relatin between socioeconomic status and mortality in the USA in 1960 and 1986 (Pappas et al. 1993).
         While the over all death rate decreased i nthe period, the inverse association with income increased.

-    -   (<span class="citeproc-not-found"
-        data-reference-id="Bhandari2014">**???**</span>) Lower ratio of
-        dentist per population in more unequal countries could be a sign of divestment in health car in unequal countries.
+    -   (Bhandari, Newton, and Bernabé 2015) Lower ratio of dentist per population in more unequal countries could be a sign of divestment in health car in unequal countries.
 "This study shows an inverse relationship between income inequalityand use of dental services.
-Of the two indicators of disinvestment in health careassessed, only dentist-to-population ratio was
-        associated with income inequalityand use of dental services."
+Of the two indicators of disinvestment in health careassessed, only dentist-to-population ratio was associated with income inequalityand use of dental services."